updownpress/markdown-lint/rules/006-ul-start-left.md

+---
-## MD006 - Consider starting bulleted lists at the beginning of the line
+title: MD006 - Consider starting bulleted lists at the beginning of the line

-Tags: bullet, ul, indentation
+tags:  [bullet, ul, indentation]

-Aliases: ul-start-left
+alias: ul-start-left
+---

 This rule is triggered when top level lists don't start at the beginning of a
 line: